Matt Hennessy: Professional career

-Atlanta Falcons (first stint)
+Atlanta Falcons

-Hennessy was selected by the Atlanta Falcons in the third round of the 2020 NFL Draft with the 78th overall selection.
+Hennessy was selected by the Atlanta Falcons in the third round of the 2020 NFL draft with the 78th overall selection.

 After playing behind Alex Mack as a rookie, Hennessy was named the Falcons starting center in 2021 and started every game.
 He started Week 9 at left guard before suffering a knee injury.
 He was placed on injured reserve on November 8, 2022.
 He was activated on December 31 and he started the final two games of the season at left guard.

 In 2023, Hennessy suffered a knee injury in training camp and was placed on injured reserve on August 16, 2023.

 Philadelphia Eagles

 On March 13, 2024, Hennessy signed a one-year contract with the Philadelphia Eagles.
 He was released on August 27.

 Atlanta Falcons (second stint)

 On September 24, 2024, with starting center Drew Dalman going to injured reserve, the Falcons signed Hennessy to their practice squad.
 He was promoted to the active roster on October 15.
 He was waived on November 14, and re-signed to the practice squad.